ubuettemeier/OpenCVD/Readme.md

 - The called CVD:: functions redirect their parameters to a local server.
 - This server now offers the possibility to change function parameters during runtime.

-The server offers full access to all function parameters.
-There is no need to integrate input fields and trackbars.
+<p>The server offers full access to all function parameters.
+There is no need to integrate input fields and trackbars.</p>
 ---------------------------------------------------------------------------------------------

 ![alt](Readme.png)